keshav1998/deepwiki-mcp-server/crates/extension/configuration/installation_instructions.md

 This extension provides access to DeepWiki's documentation search capabilities through the Model Context Protocol (MCP).

+## Automatic Setup

+The extension automatically downloads and configures the required bridge binary when first used.
+No manual installation of additional components is required!

 ## Configuration

+The extension will automatically download the appropriate bridge binary for your platform (Linux, macOS, or Windows) from GitHub releases.

 ### Basic Setup (Free - Public Repositories Only)